jayc3-3/BIOS-PRINT/README.md

 # BIOS-PRINT
-A simple 'Operating System' that just lets you input text on a screen.
+Simple OS that just lets you type on a screen.

 Features an 80x30 (640x480) 4-bit color text mode, and keyboard input (including a few shortcuts, for convenience)